momentohq/client-sdk-javascript/examples/nodejs/README.template.md

 - [Access Control](./access-control) - How to implement access control using Momento API keys
 - [AWS Secrets Manager](./aws/secrets-manager) - How to retrieve a Momento API key stored as a secret in AWS Secrets Manager and use it to create a cache
 - [AWS Lambda Examples](./aws/lambda-examples) - How to use the Momento Node.js SDK in AWS Lambda functions
+- [AWS EventBridge Example](./aws/eventbridge) - Demo app illustrating how to build a write-through cache for DynamoDB using DDB Streams, EventBridge, and Momento
 - [Load Generator](./load-gen) - An example load generator for observing Momento performance
 - [Observability](./observability) - How to configure logging, metrics and traces
 - [MongoDB + Momento Cache Read-aside Example](./mongodb-examples/simple-read-aside) - A simple example of using Momento Cache as a read-aside cache for simple MongoDB calls